Women in Australia: Colonial New South Wales

 The humanitarian, Caroline Chisholm was a leading advocate for women's issues and family friendly colonial policy.

+In December 1883, Bella Guerin was the first woman to graduate from an Australian University, when she graduated Bachelor of Arts (B.A.) at the University of Melbourne.
+(Note: The University of Adelaide was the first Australian university to admit women as graduating students (in 1876), the University of Melbourne was the second (in 1881), and the University of Sydney was the third (in 1882) (Kirby, J.C.
+(1889), "Co-Education in Australia", The (Boston) Woman's Journal, Vol.20, No.25, (22 June 1889), p 200.).
+Bella Guerin, who graduated B.A. at the University of Melbourne in December 1883, was the first woman to graduate from an Australian University; and, in December 1885, she was the first woman to graduate M.A. from an Australian University.
+In May 1885, Isola Florence Thompson, B.A. and Mary Elizabeth Brown, (B.A.), who had both enrolled in 1882, were the first women to graduate from Sydney University (The Lady Bachelors of Art, The Illustrated Sydney News, (Saturday, 6 June 1885), p.
+10.); and, in May 1887 (Candidates for Degrees: Faculty of Arts, The (Sydney) Daily Telegraph, (Monday, 16 May 1887), p.
+3), Thompson was the first woman to graduate M.A. from Sydney University.
+In December 1885, Edith Emily Dornwell, B.Sc. was the first woman to graduate from Adelaide University (Miss Edith Emily Dornwell, The Pictorial Australian, (Saturday, 1 May 1886), p.
+70.).)

 Late 19th-century suffrage

 South Australian suffragette Catherine Helen Spence (1825–1910).
 In 1895 women in South Australia were among the first in the world to attain the vote and were the first to be able to stand for parliament.

 Australia had led the world in bringing women's suffrage rights during the late 19th century.
 Propertied women in the colony of South Australia were granted the vote in local elections (but not parliamentary elections) in 1861.
 Henrietta Dugdale, Annie Lowe, and Elizabeth Rennick formed the Victorian Women's Suffrage Society, the first suffrage society in Australia in 1884.
 Women became eligible to vote for the Parliament of South Australia in 1895.
 This was the first legislation in the world permitting women also to stand for election to political office and, in 1897, Catherine Helen Spence became the first female political candidate for political office, unsuccessfully standing for election as a delegate to the Federal Convention on Australian Federation.
 Western Australia granted voting rights to qualified non-aboriginal women in 1899.